IMT-CPAC/rhpro11-software/README.md

-This project contains tar'ed images of the FOSS packages used in the Rhpro-11 sterilizer firmware.
+This project contains copies of the FOSS packages used in the rhpro-11 sterilizer firmware.

-The orgination of this repository is simple:
+The top level of this directory contains:

-1) top level is the README.md file (this file)
+    a README.md file (this file)
-2) foss directory contain a directory for each package deployed in an installation.
+    a FOSS directory which contains a directory for each package deployed in an installation.

 Each package directory contains zero or more 'patches' to the project plus a subdirectory containing the source code.
 Additional files and directories may exist if required for the particular package.

-Patches are those to be applied to the upstream version.
+Patches are those to be applied by the developer to the upstream version.

+These files are posted without git submodules due to requirements of GPL and other licenses that copies of software be made available rather than simply pointers to upstream versions. git submodule wouls only pass along a 'git-able' submodule which might disappear after being referenced.
+We do it in this way to ensure the actual source code used in the rhpro11 firmware is made available, as the original upstream version, with any local patches identified.